namrataharish/capstone-poster/README.md

-# Deep Learning–Based Lung Sound Generation – Poster
+# Deep Learning-Based Lung Sound Generation - Poster

 This repository contains the project poster for my senior capstone project, which involved building a conditional variational autoencoder (CVAE) to generate customizable lung sounds for medical training simulations.